Learn / Concepts

 The pattern that works: describe one simple job, let the bot draft a plan, approve the plan, then let it run.
 That's it.
 If it works and saves you 10 minutes a week, add a second bot.
 If it doesn't, you've lost nothing.

 The honest note on bots.team specifically: This guide was written by the bots.team content team, so you can guess there's a bias.
-We tried to be fair anyway — Siri is genuinely free, Town is genuinely a good alternative, Scout's lack of details is real.
-If you like what you read here, try bots.team.
-If you like Siri or Town better, that's honest too.
-What matters is picking an agent (any agent) and trying it on one simple job.
+We tried to be fair anyway — Siri is genuinely free, Town genuinely ships clean approval modes, Scout's lack of details is real.
+Where bots.team specifically fits: you want a standing job running on a schedule, on Mac or Windows, with no inbound network door to leave open — that's the gap the other options above don't fully close.
+What matters most, though, is picking one simple job and trying it.

 FAQ: The Questions People Actually Ask